ModelPred: A Framework for Predicting Trained Model from Training Data: Approach

-\textbf{Online Estimation.} After the offline training phase, the trained DNN $\mathcal{A}_{DNN}$ is used for efficient parameters prediction for a new training subset or a batch of subsets through an evaluation of $\mathcal{A}_{DNN}$.
+\textbf{Online Estimation.} After the offline training phase, the trained DNN $\Adnn$ can be used for efficient model parameters prediction given a new training subset or a batch of subsets through an evaluation of $\Adnn$.
+Note the subsets are not limited to those containing observed data points.